Sarah Brennan, Environment, Bloomberg Philanthropies

 Marissa Gutiérrez-Vicario is the Founder and Executive Director of Art and Resistance Through Education (ARTE).
 As a committed human rights activist, artist, educator, and advocate for youth, Marissa launched ARTE in 2013 to help young people amplify their voices and organize for human rights change in their communities through the arts.
 Marissa holds an M.P.A. from the Wagner School of Public Service at New York University, and an Ed.M. from the Harvard Graduate School of Education.
 Currently, Marissa serves as an Adjunct Lecturer at the City College of New York in the Art Education Department.

-Stephanie Little is the Director of Finance and Human Resources at ProPublica, a Pulitzer Prize-winning news organization that seeks to spur reform and expose abuses of power using the moral force of investigative journalism.
+Stephanie Little is the Vice President, Finance & Administration at ProPublica, a Pulitzer Prize-winning news organization that seeks to spur reform and expose abuses of power using the moral force of investigative journalism.
 She oversees all finance functions, including investment strategy, accounting, and systems management in addition to directing human resources policy and benefits administration.
 Stephanie began her career with Kaplan Test Prep and Admissions after receiving her BS in Education from the University of Georgia.
 Upon relocating to New York City, she began to recognize her passion for non-profit work and went on to earn her MBA in Finance and Media from Fordham University before joining The Metropolitan opera as a budget analyst.
 Prior to ProPublica, Stephanie was the Director of Business Operations for Vision Education and Media, a community-based organization that provides STEM learning opportunities for students in the New York City area.

-Carol Aguirre, Policy Manager, NYC Department of Education
+Carol Aguirre, Director, Special Populations K-12, NYC Department of Education

-Carol Aguirre is the Policy Manager at the NYC Department of Education’s Office of Teacher Recruitment and Quality.
-In this role, she oversees policy initiatives impacting teacher recruitment and supports department-wide priorities to ensure all NYC children have high-quality teachers.
+Carol Aguirre is the Director of Special Populations (K-12) at the NYC Department of Education.
+Previously she was Policy Manager at the NYC Department of Education’s Office of Teacher Recruitment and Quality.
+In this role, she oversaw policy initiatives impacting teacher recruitment and supported department-wide priorities to ensure all NYC children have high-quality teachers.
 Previously, Carol spent four years in Washington, D.C. working at the highest levels in education policy, including an appointment in President Obama’s administration.
 Carol has over eleven years experience advocating for minority groups, public education and gender equity.
 Passionate about paying it forward, Carol serves on the board of the NYC Mujeres de HACE, a program focused on supporting Latinas to succeed professionally through professional development and education management.
 Carol holds a Master’s in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a Bachelor’s in Business Administration from Notre Dame de Namur.
 In her free time, Carol loves to dance salsa, cook and explore her new neighborhood in Brooklyn, NY.

-Reverend Jes Kast is the Associate Pastor at the historic West End Collegiate Church where she leads A Taste of Heaven (TOH) Soup Kitchen.
+Reverend Jes Kast is the Senior Pastor at Faith United Church of Christ.
+Prior to that she was Associate Pastor at the historic West End Collegiate Church where she lead A Taste of Heaven (TOH) Soup Kitchen.
 Her work focuses on providing dignity, belonging, and spiritual sustenance to some of New York City’s most vulnerable populations.
 Reverend Kast has appeared on Al Jazeera America and numerous podcasts.
 She started a conference for women in ministry titled She is Called which seeks to empower women across religious identities into greater leadership.
 Her written work appears on Huffington Post, The 12 blog, and she is a sought after preacher on matters of religion, faith, and feminism.
 She currently volunteers on the National Clergy Advocacy Board for Planned Parenthood.
 Her previous volunteer work included serving as the President of the Board for Room for All which works for the inclusion and advocacy of LGBTQ persons in the church.
 She is active on social media and invites you to join her on topics of pop culture and religion on twitter @JesKast.

-Lois Jeffers is an Assistant Director within the talent development team at Ernst & Young LLP (EY) and serves as a diversity & inclusiveness (D&I) consultant to the Financial Services Advisory practice.
-She develops and executes the practice’s D&I strategic priorities, facilitates programs focused on inclusive culture building and manages the practice’s mentoring and sponsorship programs.
+Lois Jeffers is the Diversity Business Partner at Google.
+Prior to her role at Google she was Assistant Director within the talent development team at Ernst & Young LLP (EY) and serves as a diversity & inclusiveness (D&I) consultant to the Financial Services Advisory practice.
+She developed and executed the practice’s D&I strategic priorities, facilitated programs focused on inclusive culture building and managed the practice’s mentoring and sponsorship programs.
 Lois previously worked as a D&I consultant at VallotKarp Consulting and began her career as an attorney in the litigation department of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 She has also worked as a Career Advisor at Columbia Law School where she helped law students prepare for professional practice.
 Lois is passionate about mentoring and currently volunteers with the Posse Foundation, iMentor and EY’s College MAP program.
 She holds an A.B. from Lafayette College, a J.D. from Fordham University School of Law and an M.A. in Social-Organizational Psychology from Teachers College, Columbia University.

 Nogie Udevbulu, Managing Director, Global Portfolio Trading, Bank of America Merrill Lynch